Ways to Secure Sensitive Data on a USB Flash Drive

 • Encrypt Your Data

+How to encrypt a USB drive without software?
 Encryption protects sensitive information by limiting access to only those possessing the decryption key.
-When choosing a flash drive, choose a military-grade flash drive with 256-bit AES hardware encryption, the most powerful encryption technique.
+When choosing a flash drive, choose a military-grade flash with 256-bit AES hardware encryption, the most powerful encryption technique.

 As an alternative to purchasing an encrypted flash drive, Microsoft Windows operating system users can use BitLocker to encrypt their flash drives.